superbartman/react-chrome-extensions/README.md

 # Usage

-A simple Chrome Extensions base on React.
+A simple Chrome Extensions template base on React.

 ## Start